-The 2018 update presented the findings of further impact assessment undertaken to assess the potential effects of maintenance dredging on the Teesmouth and Cleveland Coast pSPA and Ramsar site, and the Teesmouth and Cleveland Coast SSSI.
+The 2018 update presented the findings of further impact assessment undertaken to assess the potential effects of maintenance dredging on the (at the time of writing the 2018 update) Teesmouth and Cleveland Coast pSPA and Ramsar site, and the Teesmouth and Cleveland Coast SSSI.
 The assessment was undertaken using the most recent maintenance dredging information and sediment quality data.
 The updated impact assessment in the 2018 report indicated that the conclusions reached in the 2008 Baseline Document remain valid.

-The 2008 Baseline Document recommended that the conclusions must be reviewed if a significant change in maintenance dredging practices should occur as a result of new developments.
-As noted in Section 5 and 7, there have been no material changes to the existing environment since production of the 2018 update, and no further sediment quality data is available.
-There have been no material changes to the dredging or disposal practices since 2018.
-There have been no significant schemes within the Tees estuary or Hartlepool which have been implemented since the 2018 update which could impact on the ongoing maintenance dredge practices.
-On this basis, the conclusions of the 2018 update remain valid.
+The 2008 Baseline Document recommended that the conclusions must be reviewed if a significant change in maintenance dredging practice should occur as a result of new developments.
+As noted in Section 5 and 7, there have been no material changes to the existing environment since production of the 2019 annual review (Royal HaskoningDHV, 2020).

+Additional sediment quality surveys have been undertaken within the estuary since 2019, which illustrate that, generally speaking, sediment within the Tees estuary is suitable for offshore disposal.
+There have been isolated areas of contaminated sediment identified which is not suitable for offshore disposal, however such material is to be removed from the estuary using environmental grabs and disposed to land.
+There have been no material changes to the dredging or disposal practices since 2019.
+There have been no significant schemes within the Tees estuary or Hartlepool which have been implemented since the 2019 update which could impact on the ongoing maintenance dredge practices.
+On this basis, the conclusions of the 2019 update remain valid.

-In addition to the above, it is concluded that the outcomes of the WFD compliance assessment conducted in the 2017 update remain valid, as no further sediment quality survey data is available since the 2018 update.
-The WFD compliance assessment concluded that maintenance dredging is not causing a reduction in status or jeopardising the WFD water bodies screened into the assessment from meeting their objectives.
+As there has been no material changes to the quality of maintenance dredged sediment within the Tees, it is concluded that the outcomes of the WFD compliance assessment conducted in the 2017 update remain valid (i.e. that maintenance dredging is not causing a reduction in status or jeopardising the WFD water bodies screened into the assessment from meeting their objectives).